 If you have kiddos, Bever Park is a must-stop adventure spot.
 The Bever Park pool is a great spot to cool off in the summer.
 There are of course several playgrounds for the kids to explore.
 But Old MacDonald’s Farm is the big draw in this historic wooded park on the city’s southeast side.
 Here kids — and kids-at-heart — can pet and feed baby goats, pigs, cows and more.
 And if you’re lucky there will be some cute little ducklings to spot in the pond.

 Head down near the river to take in all that Ellis Park has to offer.
 Located right on the banks of the Cedar, Ellis Park is home to a boat ramp and boathouse harbor.
 During summer evenings, you’re likely to catch a glimpse of a water ski show.
 Plus the park also includes one of Cedar Rapids’ city golf courses.
 Be sure to seek out the unique and formal Shakespeare Garden, a hidden gem in the park featuring a collection of plantings specifics to his famous writings.

 If you’re the early bird that likes to get the worm, stop by Prairie Park Fishery in southeast side Cedar Rapids.
 This park, featuring a 65 acre lake, is the perfect spot for fishing (or ice fishing), paddle sports and scuba diving.
 There’s also an ADA accessible 1.7 mile hard surface trail that loops around the lake.

-See spot run!
+See Spot run!
 If you are looking for an off-leash recreation spot for your pooch, K9 Acres is a popular spot.
-Located within Squaw Creek Park, on the outskirts of Marion right off Highway 100, K9 Acres offers 11 fenced acres (including a main off-leash yard and a small training yard) for dogs to run and socialize in.
+Located within Wanatee Park, on the outskirts of Marion right off Highway 100, K9 Acres offers 11 fenced acres (including a main off-leash yard and a small training yard) for dogs to run and socialize in.